codio-content/Coding_with_Python-2D_Lists/.guides/content/Example-dd90.md

-Imagine a classroom with desks where each desk has a student.
-Think of the 2D Array as a grid, with rows going left to right and columns going up and down.
-Each element in the array can be referenced by the specifying the row and column we wish to select.
+Imagine a classroom with rows of desks, and at each desk sits a student.
+Think of the 2D list as a grid, with rows going left to right and columns going up and down.
+Each element in the list can be referenced by specifying the row and column we wish to select.

-The first element in the desks list, `desks[0]` contains a list with 4 elements, `[‘Adam’, ‘Ben’, ‘Carl’, ‘David’]`.
+The first element in the desks list, `desks[0]` contains a list with four elements, `[‘Adam’, ‘Ben’, ‘Carl’, ‘David’]`.

 | | C0 | C1 | C2 | C3
 |-|-|-|-|-|